ejdostal/elist_analysis/README.md

 ![](Images/Executive%20Summary%20-%20Overall%20Sales%20Trends%20.png)
 ### Annual Sales Trends

-Between 2019 and 2022, TechHub’s sales performance **reflected the volatility of a rapidly shifting market**.
-Over four years, the company brought in $28.1M in revenue from 108K total orders, averaging about $7M and 27K orders per year.
-However, this average masks an important trend: nearly 70% of total revenue was concentrated in 2020 and 2021, when both order volume and average order value (AOV) surged during the pandemic.
+Between 2019 and 2022, annual sales performance reflected the volatility of **a rapidly shifting market**.
+Across the four years, TechHub brought in $28.1M in revenue from 108K total orders, averaging about $7M and 27K orders per year.
+However, this average masks an important insight: a majority of **total revenue - nearly 70% - was generated in 2020 and 2021**, when both order volume and average order value (AOV) surged during the pandemic.

 - **2019: Pre-Pandemic Baseline** - TechHub recorded its lowest revenue and order volume across the time period in 2019, generating $3.8M in total sales from 16.8K orders.
-The average order value (AOV) was $230, a figure later matched in 2022 during the post-pandemic market correction.
+The average order value (AOV) was $230, a figure later that was later returned to in 2022 during the post-pandemic market correction.

 - **2020: Pandemic Surge Begins** - Revenue and AOV peaked at $10.1M and $300, respectively — the highest levels in the 4-year period.
-This surge also reflected TechHub’s strongest annual growth across all metrics, with +163% growth in total revenue, +101% growth in orders, and +31% growth in AOV.
+This surge also reflected TechHub’s strongest annual growth across all metrics, with +163% growth in total revenue, +101% growth in total orders, and +31% growth in annual AOV.

-- **2021: Customer Adjustment** - In 2021, AOV fell -15% to $255, as consumers became more budget-conscious.
-Despite this, total sales still remained strong at $9.1M.
-This was driven by record-high order volume, which climbed another 6% in YoY growth to an all time high of 35.8K orders, highlighting sustained demand for online tech products during the pandemic despite decreases in AOV.
+- **2021: Customer Adjustment** - In 2021, AOV fell -15% to $255 as consumers became more budget-conscious.
+Despite this, annual sales still remained strong at $9.1M.
+Annual revenue this year was driven by a record-high in order volume, which climbed another 6% in YoY growth, reaching an all time high of 35.8K orders - highlighting sustained demand for online tech products during the pandemic despite decreases in AOV.

-- **2022: Market Normalization** - Revenue dropped significantly in 2022 as the market began normalizing upon the return of in-store spending options.
+- **2022: Market Normalization** - Revenue dropped significantly in 2022 as the market began to normalize upon the return of in-store spending options.
 AOV continued to drop, returning back to it's pre-pandemic level of $230.
-Order volume also declined significantly by -40%.
-However, order count remained 28% above pre-pandemic levels, contributing directly to post-pandemic revenue retention and signaling a potentially lasting shift in consumer behavior moving forward.
+While order volume also declined significantly (-40%), it remained 28% above pre-pandemic levels, contributing directly to almost all post-pandemic annual revenue retention and signaling a potentially lasting shift in consumer behavior moving forward.

 ![ ](Images/seasonality.png)

 ### Seasonality

-**TechHub’s sales followed a predictable annual cycle**, with sharp holiday peaks in September, November, and December and steep pre- and post-holiday troughs in October, January, and February.
+TechHub **sales followed a predictable annual cycle, with sharp holiday peaks** in September, November, and December **and steep pre- and post-holiday troughs** in October, January, and February.
 Recognizing these patterns is key for optimizing promotions and inventory.
 Outliers —such as the September 2022 AOV spike or early 2020’s pandemic-driven lift— highlight the importance of monitoring anomalies, as they may reveal promotional or product strategies worth repeating.

-- **Holiday-driven highs** - The strongest months were **November** and **December**, fueled by holiday demand.
+- **Holiday-Driven Highs** - The strongest months were November and December, fueled by holiday demand.
 November delivered the largest average order volume growth (+23%), while December drove the highest average sales growth (+22%).
-December 2020 set a record with $1.3M in sales and 4K orders, combining seasonal shopping with pandemic-driven demand.
+December 2020 set a record high with $1.3M in sales and 4K orders, combining seasonal shopping with pandemic-driven demand.

-- **Back-to-school momentum** - **September** was another critical growth point, averaging +12% sales growth and +9% order growth, often marking the start of TechHub’s annual cycle.
+- **Back-to-School Momentum** - September was another critical growth point, averaging +12% sales growth and +9% order growth.
 However, September 2022 broke the pattern: order volume plunged -15%, flattening sales growth to 0%.
-A sharp +18% AOV spike —the highest across all years— kept sales from turning negative.
+However, a sharp +18% AOV spike —the highest AOV across all years— kept sales from turning negative.
 This anomaly may signal a successful back-to-school promotion on high-value products such as laptops, worth analyzing further, especially since most other metrics declined during the post-pandemic downturn of 2022.

-- **Seasonal pullbacks** - The cycle’s weakest points were **October**, **January**, and **February**, when order volumes fell sharply, dragging sales down.
+- **Seasonal Pullbacks** - The cycle’s weakest points were October, January, and February, when order volumes fell sharply, dragging sales down.
 October showed the steepest declines (avg -31%), with October 2022 hitting a record -47% order drop and a sales low of $178K, combining seasonal troughs with the broader market downturn.
 January and February typically showed similar slowdowns (avg -13% and -23% sales growth, respectively), though 2020 was an exception.
 Back-to-back +13% AOV gains allowed January sales to break even and February to grow +4%, even as orders fell.
 This unusual lift in AOV in early months of 2020 likely marked the beginning of early pandemic spending increases.

-- **Recovery periods** - Sales typically stabilized in **March**, then climbed steadily until September’s spike.
+- **Gradual Recovery Periods** - Sales typically stabilized in March, then climbed steadily until September’s spike.
 The outlier was March 2020, when sales surged +50%—the strongest month across all four years—as pandemic demand accelerated.
 Outside of 2020, March growth averaged a more modest +4% in sales and +6% in orders.
-Mid-year also showed smaller dips, with **June** consistently declining (-9% sales, -11% orders, on average), but reliably offset by **July**’s rebound (+11% sales, +12% orders, on average), keeping momentum intact into fall.
+Mid-year also showed smaller dips, with June consistently declining (-9% sales, -11% orders), reliably offset by July’s rebound (+11% sales, +12% orders), keeping momentum intact into fall.

 ### Product Performance

 ![](Images/product_area%20chart.png)

-Between 2019 and 2022, just **four products generated the vast majority — 96% — of total revenue**, highlighting a highly concentrated revenue stream.
-In contrast, the remaining four products combined contributed just 4% of revenue, though they revealed interesting dynamics worth further consideration.
+Between 2019 and 2022, **four products generated the vast majority — 96% — of total revenue**, highlighting a highly concentrated revenue stream. **In contrast**, the remaining products contributed only 4% of revenue combined— though they revealed interesting dynamics worth further consideration.

-**Top Products | 96% revenue**
+**Top Products | 96% Revenue**

 1. **27in 4K Gaming Monitor | Bestseller + High AOV Combo**
 Leading the pack was the 27” 4K Gaming Monitor, which stood out as both a bestseller and a high-value item.
 With an average order value (AOV) of $421 and 23K units sold, it brought in roughly $9.85M, accounting for 35% of total revenue.
 This product’s balance of volume and price made it the company’s most valuable contributor over the four-year period.

 2. **Apple AirPods Headphones | Most Popular Product**
-Closely behind, the Apple AirPods Headphones emerged as the most popular product by volume.
+Closely behind, Apple AirPods emerged as the most popular product by volume.
 With nearly 48K units sold — almost half of all orders — it earned $7.73M or 28% of revenue.
 Despite its lower price point compared to laptops, its widespread popularity positioned it as a reliable driver of sales.

 3. **MacBook Air Laptop | Highest AOV**
 Though the MacBook Air Laptop represented only 4% of total orders, its premium price tag ($1,588 AOV) made it significant in terms of revenue, generating $6.29M, or 22% of total revenue.
 Its performance peaked in 2020, with a staggering 384% increase in annual sales, possibly fueled by the sudden shift to remote work and learning.
-March 2020 saw highest monthly growth for Macbook Airs at 66%, aligning with when many schools closed and shifted to remote learning as well as many in-store tech purchasing options closing.
+March 2020 saw the highest month-over-month (MoM) growth for MacBook Airs at 66%, coinciding with widespread school closures and the temporary shutdown of in-store purchasing options.

 4. **ThinkPad Laptop | Second Highest AOV + Seasonal Demand**
 Similarly, the ThinkPad Laptop, with an AOV of $1,100, contributed $3.2M (11% of total revenue) from a small base of just under 3K orders.
-Its sales trajectory also had a sharp spike in 2020, as well as standout 92% growth in December 2020.
+Like Macbook Airs, its sales trajectory also experienced a sharp spike in 2020, as well as standout 92% growth in December 2020.
 ThinkPad sales showed a clear pattern of year-end peaks, suggesting strong seasonal appeal — potentially linked to holiday gift-giving or end-of-year corporate purchases.

-**Less Impactful Products | 4% revenue**
+**Less Impactful Products | 4% Revenue**

 5. **Samsung Charging Cable Pack | Low AOV but Popular**
 The Samsung Charging Cable Pack proved surprisingly popular, making up 20% of all orders - although with a low price tag ($20 AOV).
 While it generated just 2% of total revenue at $442K, its high volume suggests it might have some strategic potential.
-For example, bundling it with other items could be an effective strategy to increase cart size and elevate overall revenue contribution.
+For example, bundling it with other items could be an effective strategy to increase cart size and elevate overall revenue contribution in key regions.

 6. **Samsung Webcam | Latecomer with Promise**
 The Samsung Webcam, launched in 2020, gained traction quickly, accounting for 7% of all orders — a strong showing for a latecomer to the product line.
-Its growth also aligns with the rise of virtual learning and remote work, again highlighting how external events shaped consumer behavior.It contributed a total of $361K in revenue.
+Its growth also aligned with the rise of virtual learning and remote work, again highlighting how external events may have helped shape consumer behavior.
+It contributed a total of $361K in revenue.

-7. **Apple iPhone | High AOV and Disappointing Sales**
+7. **Apple iPhone | High AOV but Disappointing Sales**
 Surprisingly, the flagship item Apple iPhone saw weak sales at just $213K in total revenue.
 With just 288 total units sold across four years and average monthly sales hovering around six units, the iPhone failed to gain traction with the customer base.
-Given the low demand, it may be worth either surveying customers or reallocating resources toward better-performing premium products.
+Given the low demand, it may be worth either surveying customers for feedback or reallocating resources toward better-performing premium products.

 8. **Bose Soundsport Headphones | Low AOV and Disappointing Sales**
 Lastly, the Bose Soundsport Headphones underperformed significantly, generating just $3.3K in total revenue—a mere 0.01% of the four-year total.
 Order activity was sporadic and absent in many months, making it difficult to distinguish between genuinely low demand and possible data issues.
 While further investigation into the data pipeline is warranted, current trends suggest the product failed to resonate with TechHub’s customer base and may no longer justify continued support or inventory space.